Ranky Tanky Builds On The Music And Culture Of Slave Descendants

 SINGLETON: Yeah.

-RANKY TANKY: (Singing) Turtle dove done drooped his wings.
-Turtle dove done drooped his wings.
-Turtle dove done drooped his wings, went onto Zion hill to sing.
-Adam and Eve, door to door, Adam and Eve, don't tell that to me.
-Meet me at the door.
-Don't tell that to me.
-Sa sa la do, oh, sa la so ree (ph).
-My name is written on David's line.
-My name is written on David's line.
-My name is written on David's line, going to go to heaven on the wheels of time.
-Adam and Eve, door to door, Adam and Eve, don't tell that to me.
-Meet me at the door.
-Don't tell that to me.
-Sa sa la do, oh, sa la so ree (ph).
+RANKY TANKY: (Singing) I thought I heard the captain say, pay me my money down.
+Tomorrow is our sailing day.
+Pay me my money down.
+As soon as the boat was clear of the bar, pay me my money down.
+The captain knocked me down with a spar.
+Pay me my money down.
+Oh, pay me.
+Pay me.
+Pay me my money down.
+Pay me or go to jail.
+Pay me my money down.
+Oh, pay me.
+Pay me.
+Pay me my money down.
+Forty nights, nights at sea.
+Pay me my money down.
+Captain worked every dollar out of me, pay me my money down.
+If I (unintelligible) a rich man's son, pay me my money down.
+I sit on the river and watch it run.
+Pay me my money down.

-GROSS: This is FRESH AIR.
-I'm Terry Gross back with three members of the band Ranky Tanky, which plays contemporary versions of music from the Gullah culture, the culture of the slaves and their descendants from the South Carolina coast and Sea Islands.
-Their debut album is called "Ranky Tanky."
-My guests are lead singer Quiana Parler, guitarist Clay Ross and trumpeter Charlton Singleton.
+BIANCULLI: This is FRESH AIR.
+I'm David Bianculli, in for Terry Gross, back with more of our interview and performance with three members of the band Ranky Tanky.
+The band plays contemporary versions of music from the Gullah culture, the culture of the slaves and their descendants from the South Carolina coast and Sea Islands.
+Their new album, just released, is called "Good Time."
+Their previous introductory album has the same name as the five-person group, "Ranky Tanky."
+Terry spoke with three of them - lead singer Quiana Parler, guitarist Clay Ross and trumpeter Charlton Singleton.

 PARLER: I guess, well, "O Death."
 I love "O Death," even though it's a song about death.